JibranKalia/personal-website-v1/content/posts/live-stream-2019-07-22.md

 - [x] Finish the "Add Time Travel" Section of the React tutorial
 - [ ] Finish the "Introduction" portion of Apollo's Tutorial
+- [ ] Start initial work on the app

 ## Links